puppylinux-woof-CE/woof-CE/woof-code/README.txt

 to right-tab.

 For newcomers, I recommend that you perform a run-through without making any changes, to confirm that everything works.
-By default, Woof is configured to build Puppy 4.3+ from 4.x PET packages only (the compatible-distro is set to 'puppy').

 Newcomer instructions: